phdsystems/software-engineering-labs/README.md

 ## Research Context

-This tutorial is the result of ongoing research by **Software Engineering Labs, led by Amu Hlongwane**, focusing on the application of Large Language Models to software engineering practices.
+This guide is the result of ongoing research by **Software Engineering Labs, led by Amu Hlongwane**, focusing on the application of Large Language Models to software engineering practices.

 **Research Objectives:**
 1. Identify effective prompt patterns for software engineering tasks